Chris Fox believes that coming to Think Employment was the best decision he’s ever made.

 We spoke to Chris recently about his learning experience at Think Employment and his hopes for the future.

 Chris, when did you first hear about Think Employment?

 I was at the jobcentre enquiring about a CSCS Card when my advisor recommended Think Employment.
 She arranged for me to go and speak to Carla (Kenworthy) about how you might be able to help.
-Carla explained about everything very well and I felt confident I was making the right choice.
+Carla explained everything very well and I felt confident I was making the right choice.

 It’s great to hear that you felt like you’d made the right choice for you.
 Did you feel comfortable in our learning centre?

 Yeah I was made to feel very welcome, by Andy, Meghan and Tom right away and they were very supportive in helping me through my Maths qualifications initially, then English and finally IT.
 I managed to get Level 1 and 2 qualifications in all of them.
-I actually thoroughly enjoyed doing them and during the process I gained a lot of self-confidence.
+I actually thoroughly enjoyed doing them and during the process, I gained a lot of self-confidence.

 Where do you think that confidence in yourself came from?

 I think that was a combination of the support I received by the Tutors and also my own achievements.
 Prior to coming to Think Employment, I was homeless for about a year and, naturally, my self-esteem was rock bottom.
 But since I completed my qualifications, I’ve found a new strength that I didn’t think I had.

 So, do you feel as though Think Employment played a part in helping you get off the streets?

 Yes, I believe so.
 Mainly for the new skills I achieved and the confidence that gave me.
 But another thing being at Think Employment allowed me to do is meet new people.
 For me, that’s been very important because I am a people person and always try and have a smile on my face.
 My time with Think Employment was brilliant and I would recommend it to anyone.